Dragon8029/100-days-of-code/myLog.md

 Day 29: January 20, 2018

 Today's Progress: Completed day 26 of 30 day CSS3 course.
+Completed the Key Detection(Konami Code) from #JavaScript30.
+Worked on Practical Javascript.

+Thoughts: It's tough to find time some days.
+But there is always time somewhere.